-Figures 2a-2c show the performance of default RPL, Adaptable-RPL, and CORAL-SDN protocols in terms of PDR and control overhead.
-We use these graphs with the time parameter on the x-axis to demonstrate the ability of MINOS to dynamically configure its protocols.
-An important observation derived by all sub-figures is that our platform and protocols outperform the default routing protocol regarding the PDR; especially in the case of the mobile nodes, it achieves an improvement up to 7.74 percent for Adaptable-RPL and 19.4 percent for CORAL-SDN in the whole network (Fig. 2a), which rises up to 8.15 percent for Adaptable-RPL and 21.5 percent for CORAL-SDN for the mobile nodes (Fig. 2b).
+Figures 2(a)-2(c) show the performance of default RPL, Adaptable-RPL, and CORAL-SDN protocols, in terms of PDR and control overhead.
+We use these graphs with the time parameter on x-axis to demonstrate the ability of the MI-NOS to dynamically configure its protocols.
+An important observation derived by all sub-figures is that our platform and protocols outperform the default routing protocol regarding the PDR; especially in the case of the mobile nodes, achieves an improvement up to 7.74% for the Adaptable-RPL and 19.4% for the CORAL-SDN in the whole network (Fig. 2(a)), which rises up to 8.15% for the Adaptable-RPL and 21.5% for the CORAL-SDN for the mobile nodes (Fig. 2(b)).
 This outcome also highlights the benefits of offloading the control overhead to the static nodes.
-Since the mobility pattern for nodes 2-6 is a moving buses emulation, there are long time periods of no connectivity for the mobile nodes because of radio limitations.
-This explains the fact that PDR does not exceed 50 percent in Fig. 2b.
-Another interesting outcome is that our platform can achieve better PDR with relatively small control overhead (Fig. 2c) when employing the CORAL-SDN protocol.
-Figure 2c presents the average PDR (over a period of 60 min) for each mobile node when Adaptable-RPL and CORAL-SDN are used to tune their mobility-aware parameters from the beginning of the experiments.
-The bars clearly show that the mobile nodes can be potentially double advanced by the MINOS treatment compared to the standard RPL handling (e.g., nodes 2, 3).
+Since the mobility pattern for the nodes 2-6 is a moving buses' emulation, there are long time periods of no connectivity for the mobile nodes because of radio limitations.
+This explains the fact that PDR does not exceed 50% in Fig. 2(b).
+Another interesting outcome is that our platform can achieve better PDR with relatively small control overhead (Fig. 2(c)), in case of employing the CORAL-SDN protocol.
+Fig. 2(d) presents the average PDR (over a period of 60 min) for each mobile node when the Adaptable-RPL and CORAL-SDN are used to tune their mobility-aware parameters from the beginning of the experiments.
+The bars clearly show that the mobile nodes can be potentially double advanced by the MINOS treatment compared to the standard RPL handling